 Yes!
 At Hard Hat Training we offer a Hydrogen Sulfide Awareness training course that may be done totally online, allowing employees to move at their own pace.
 Our online hydrogen sulfide training program provides a thorough and efficient approach to learn how to work safely.
 The online hydrogen sulfide course replaces classroom-based occupational safety training.
-It also includes a competency checklist that employers may use to perform a practical examination in accordance with OSHA standards and rules.
+It also includes a competency checklist that employers may use to perform a practical examination in accordance with OSHA Requirements and rules.

 How Long is H2S Training?

 With Hard Hat Training, trainees work at their convenience.
 Typically each course lasts anywhere from two to two and a half hours.
 This applies to the exam as well, so preparing for two hours or more is advised so you won’t have to rush it.

 Our Online Training Details